notFazal/Grow-Garden/README.md

 <!--
 * You can add contacts information like your email and social media account
 *

+* Also it's common to add some PR guidance.
+-->
 Feel free to open an issue if you find bugs or have suggestions for improvement.
 Pull Request Guidelines:
     Fork the repository.